 Once the weevil has developed into an adult, they will eat their way out of the grain kernel.
 Newly developed females will release pheromones, and males will respond to begin the mating process.
 The timeframe in which all of this takes place within a warmer climate is four to six weeks.
-In cooler climates, the same process can take up to 21 weeks.
+In colder climates, the same process can take up to 21 weeks.
 The life cycle of the granary weevil averages between seven and eight months.

 Adult granary weevils have a moderately cylindrical body and measure from 2 to 5 millimeters in length.
 The head is extended and has a distinguished snout that reaches down from its head.
-This protrusion is roughly one-fourth as long as a granary weevil's body.
-Adults range from a reddish-brown to black in color and have oval pits in their thorax.
+This protrusion is roughly one-fourth as long as a granary weevil’s body.
+Adults range from a reddish-brown to black and have oval pits in their thorax.
 Though this weevil has wings that are protected by ridged wing-covers, they are not capable of flight.

-Due to the fact that they lay their eggs inside of grain kernels, the grain itself is their homes.
+Since they lay their eggs inside of grain kernels, the grain itself is their homes.
 When there is adequate food, they have no reason to move to another location.
-Granary weevils can't fly but can travel long distances if necessary to find a fresh supply of grain to call home.
+Granary weevils can’t fly but can travel long distances if necessary to find a fresh supply of grain to call home.
 Granary weevils can go for a month without food, giving them time to travel when necessary for survival.

 Granary weevils are notorious for the potential agricultural destruction they can cause.
 They have made a place for themselves in history by earning the title of being among the most formidable pests on the planet.
 They can be devastating to farms that produce, store, and sell grains.
-The damage they cause can be near catastrophic to those whose livelihoods depend on successfully harvesting, maintaining, and providing quality grains.
+The damage they cause can be near-catastrophic to those whose livelihoods depend on successfully harvesting, maintaining, and providing quality grains.

 The main problem with granary or wheat weevils is that once they have infested grain stores, they are often distributed throughout the supply chain to grocery stores and ultimately to your home.
-Granary weevils can wreak havoc on all of your stored foods and contaminate your entire pantry if they are left unchecked.
-This can cost you time, money, and the inconvenience of having to eradicate a granary weevil infestation from inside your home.
+Granary weevils can wreak havoc on all of your stored foods and contaminate your entire pantry if they are left unchecked; this can cost you time, money, and the inconvenience of having to eradicate a granary weevil infestation from inside your home.

-If both granary and larvae weevils are present, the damage they cause will be expedited because they both eat stored grain foods.
+If both granary and larva weevils are present, the damage they cause will be expedited, because they both eat stored grain foods.
 Signs that there is a healthy weevil population in your stored foods are the insects themselves and the heat and moisture they produce as they feed and process foods.
 Help from a professional pest control agency may be necessary if you have a severe enough granary weevil infestation in your home.

 Taking preventative measures to avoid having issues with granary weevils invading your pantry is suggested.
 You will need to be sure that you have correctly stored your grains and other foods in your pantry to prevent weevils from gaining access to them.
 This includes using storage containers that are made specifically to prevent granary weevils and other insects from potentially infesting your pantry.